izabelcavassim/Popgen_bacteria/README.md

 Workflow
 -----------------------
 For my own sake, I created a python workflow that combines all the described analyses above.
 I used the software [gwf](https://gwf.app/) for building and running the workflow.

-Workflow, scripts and files connected to it are found in:
+Workflow pipeline, scripts and files connected to it are found [here](https://github.com/izabelcavassim/Popgen_bacteria/blob/master/scripts/)

-Feel free to contact me if you wanna use these scripts with your own dataset.
+Feel free to contact me if you want to apply these scripts in your own dataset.